jakegavin/polo/README.md

   * Find gem for images.
     * Paperclip
 * Schedule
-  * Write date formatting helpers
-    * Apply to backend
+  * Use helpers on backend
 * Resources
   * Write front-end
   * Password protect